 Your kids will love walking along the Hollywood Walk of Fame and seeing the stars.
 Your kids can search for their favorite actors and actresses, and you will find street performers and celebrity look-a-likes throughout the walk.
 You can pose with them for a picture if you like.

 There are so many things to do in California that you could spend a lifetime here and never get bored.
-Whether you want to take the family on an urban adventure or explore some of the untamed beauty of nature, California has it all.
+Whether you want to take the family on an urban adventure or explore some of the untamed beauty of nature, or take a road trip on a rental bus from Limo Find, California has it all.
 From the largest trees in the world to the wide open sandy beaches, you can plan a trip that your family will never forget.